mkropat/mkropat.github.io/_drafts/choosing-an-http-status-code.md

 advice, to be sure, but I haven't yet figured out how The Five Ways to Attack With Fire are going to help me do market validation.

-If you've ever tried to figure out what status code..., you know what I mean

 ![basic auth screenshot]()

 *Even older than Web 2.0*

-If only there was some kind of visual decision tree that would let you quickly identify the few status codes that were relevant to your situation so you could ignore all the chaff.
+If only there was some kind of visual decision tree that would let you quickly identify the few status codes that were relevant to your situation so you could ignore the obsolete and irrelevant ones.

 You're welcome, internet.
 That day is now.